hacks-guide/Guide-WiiU/docs/vwii/vwii-modding.md

 ### What You Need {docsify-ignore}

-?> If youre using Tiramisu, this tutorial will still work, simply skip the Aroma download step when reading the instructions.
+?> If you are using Tiramisu, this tutorial will still work; simply skip the Aroma download step when reading the instructions.

 - The latest version of [Aroma](https://aroma.foryour.cafe)
     - Click on `Download Payloads` and `Download Base Aroma`